dawnerd/ublock-filters/README.md

 # ublock-filters
 My custom set of ublock origin filters

+Each site will have a file in sites/*

-Import this url into your ublock origin.
-Fork it if you don't like my changes.
+Import each one into ublock origin.
+Form and remove any you dont want.